zenml-io/zenml/docs/book/component-gallery/orchestrators/airflow.md

 The Airflow orchestrator can be used to run pipelines locally as well as remotely.
 In the local case, no additional setup is necessary.

-There are many options to deploy Airflow and we'll only cover a few here.
+There are many options to use a deployed Airflow server:
+- Use one of [ZenML's Airflow stack recipes](https://github.com/zenml-io/mlops-stacks).
+This is the simplest solution to get ZenML working with Airflow, as the recipe also takes care of additional steps such as installing required Python dependencies in your Airflow server environment.
+- Use a managed deployment of Airflow such as [Google Cloud Composer](https://cloud.google.com/composer), [Amazon MWAA](https://aws.amazon.com/managed-workflows-for-apache-airflow/) or [Astronomer](https://www.astronomer.io/).
+- Deploy Airflow manually.
 Check out the official [Airflow docs](https://airflow.apache.org/docs/apache-airflow/stable/production-deployment.html) for more information.

-{% tabs %}
-{% tab title="Cloud composer" %}

-{% endtab %}
-{% endtabs %}
+If you're not using a stack recipe to deploy Airflow, there are some additional python packages that you'll need to install in the Python environment of your Airflow server:
+- `pydantic~=1.9.2`: The Airflow DAG files that ZenML creates for you require Pydantic to parse and validate configuration file.
+- `apache-airflow-providers-docker` or `apache-airflow-providers-cncf-kubernetes`, depending in which Airflow operator you'll be using to run your pipeline steps.
+Check out [this section](#using-different-airflow-operators) for more information on supported operators.

 ## How to use it

 To use the Airflow orchestrator, we need: